RichardJohnNowell/bristol_cyber_security/README.md

 <!--- begining of validation section --->
 ## Validation
- A new set of validation folders with images were uploaded on the 7th and 8th February 2023.
+ This set of screenshots of the validation results were uploaded on the 7th and 8th February 2023.
 They are in the assets/bcs_images/ directory and are linked to below.
-The six pages are illustrated but the full size ones are in the folder linked to.
+Click on images to expand.
     <ul>
          <li>
           <a href="https://github.com/RichardJohnNowell/bristol_cyber_security/tree/main/assets/bcs_images/BCS_Validations_8thFeb2023" title="BCS_W3_validation    folder" target="_blank" rel="noopener">W3 validations</a>